-The Management Committee are responsible for the other information.
+The Committee of Management are responsible for the other information.
 He other information comprises the information included in the annual report, other than the financial statements and our auditor's report thereon.
 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.